Thiago-spart/PokePidia/README.md

 # PokePidia :space_invader:

 <p align="center">
-	PokePidia is a simple example of an API consuming data from [PokéAPI](https://pokeapi.co) with JS.
+	PokePidia is a simple example of an API consuming data from <a href="https://pokeapi.co">PokéAPI</a> with JS.
 </p>

 <h4 align="center">